Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 the one I did.

-Is there ever a time where they're like, they don't speak English, right?
+Is there ever a time where they are like, they don't speak English, right?
 Yeah, you know the story.
 What's the story?
 Carlo DePalma.

 Oh, of course.

-That's Carla.
+That's Carlos.
 He didn't speak English very well.

 We did Woody Allen's movie.

-How does Woody communicate with the mother set?
+How does Woody communicate with the set?
 He doesn't talk to him.
-He's like, just tell them.
+He's like, just tell him.

 They go off and mumble.
-Just go over there.
+Just go off his ear.

 You did three Woody's?
 I did three Woody's, yeah.
 Yeah, yeah.

-In transitioning to like being a comedic actor, which like you have a classical training, right?
-You studied at NYU and like
+In transitioning to, like, uh, being a comedic actor, which, like, you have a classical training, right?
+You studied at NYU and like.

 Strasbourg.
-But kind of, in some ways, the way I see it is like you at the TV, that was the beginning of your education.
+But it kind of, in some ways, the way I see it is, like, you at the TV, that was the beginning of your education.

 That's where you learn.
 Right?
 Watching other people.